On the gcd graphs over polynomial rings: Induced subgraphs of gcd-graphs

 \section{Induced subgraphs of gcd-graphs}

-A theorem of Erdős and Evans (see \cite{erdos1989representations}) says that every graph $G$ is an induced subgraph of the unitary Cayley graph on $\Z/n$ for some squarefree $n.$ Using this result, it is shown in \cite{kiani2015unitary} that for a given finite graph $G$ and a finite field $F$, $G$ is an induced subgraph of the unitary graph of a matrix algebra $M_d(F)$ for some value of $d$ (they also provide some precise upper-bound on $d$ when $G$ is the complete graph $K_m$).
-In light of these results, it seems interesting to ask whether a graph $G$ can be realized as an induced subgraph of $G_{f}(D)$ for some choice of $f, D$ and $\F_q.$ Under some rather mild conditions, the answer is yes as we will show below.
-First, we introduce the following observation.
+A theorem of Erdős and Evans (see \cite{erdos1989representations}) says that every graph $G$ is an induced subgraph of the unitary Cayley graph on $\Z/n\Z$ for some squarefree $n.$ Using this result, it is shown in \cite{kiani2015unitary} that for a given finite graph $G$ and a finite field $F$, $G$ is an induced subgraph of the unitary graph of a matrix algebra $M_d(F)$ for some value of $d$ (they also provide some precise upper-bound on $d$ when $G$ is the complete graph $K_m$).
+In light of these results, it seems interesting to ask whether a graph $G$ can be realized as an induced subgraph of $G_{f}(D)$ for some choice of $f, D$ and $\F_q.$ Under some rather mild conditions, the answer is yes as we will show below. {For the related definitions we refer the reader to \cref{sec:background}.} First, we introduce the following observation.